-(Go to the Collaboration tab for online historical projects “Archivos” and “Domains”)
+(for more digital media, go to the Collaboration tab dropdown for the online historical projects “Archivos” and “Domains”)

-- The Historias podcast, from SECOLAS, interviews historians of Latin America, and in 2019 I got a chance to talk about my work from its beginnings in native women’s labor, through legal history and the history of archives, to my recent work on childhood and medicine.
+- Podcast: The Historias podcast from SECOLAS, interviews historians of Latin America, and in 2019 I got a chance to talk about my work from its beginnings in native women’s labor, through legal history and the history of archives, to my recent work on childhood and medicine.
 Thanks, Carlos Dimas!

-- In 2018, I was interviewed by The Junto, an exciting blog on early American history, about my thoughts on Spanish America childhood history.
+- Blog: I was interviewed in 2018 by The Junto, an exciting blog on early American history, about my thoughts on Spanish America childhood history.
 The other interviews in the roundtable series show what a truly dynamic field this is.

-- My reflections on how Fidel Castro’s death and the 2016 presidential election were related in Miami appeared on the North American Conference on Latin America (NACLA) website in November 2016
+- Online Article: My reflections on how Fidel Castro’s death and the 2016 presidential election were related in Miami appeared on the North American Conference on Latin America (NACLA) website in November 2016